dougeby/IntuneDocs/intune/early-edition.md

 ### Prevent consumer apps and experiences on Windows 10 Enterprise RS4 Autopilot devices<!-- 1621980 -->
 You will be able to prevent the installation of consumer apps and experiences on your Windows 10 Enterprise RS4 AutoPilot devices.
 To see this feature, go to **Intune** > **Device enrollment** > **Windows enrollment** > **Windows AutoPilot profiles** > **Create New** > **Enrollment settings**.

-### Send diagnostic reports in Company Portal app for macOS <!-- 2216677 -->
-The Company Portal app for macOS devices will be updated to improve how users report Intune-related errors.
-From the Company Portal app, your employees will be able to:
-- Upload diagnostic reports directly to the Microsoft developer team.
-- Email an incident ID to your company's IT support team.

 <!-- 1803 start -->